Complete Golf Store Business Logo

 Congratulations, you have advanced to the level of skilled bunker play.
 You have a firm grasp on your wedges, how to change your setup, how to read sand, and how to execute a variety of swings.

 Hazards are found all over the course and sometimes around the green and could cause problems.
-Hazards can be avoided because they are tough to handle, as we mentioned in this article about reading the greens.
+They can be avoided because they are tough to handle, as we mentioned in our article: Tips on How To Read the Greens.

 The objective now is to enter a practice bunker and have some fun.
 Experiment with combining various parts to discover what kinds of images you can create.
 Convince yourself that you can hit it hard from a buried falsehood.
 With the proper thinking and practice, you, too, can develop an affinity for bunkers comparable to that of a PGA pro.